shuoyangd/en600.468/hw4/nn_hw4.md

 ### Deliverables

-+ **3.1 (Code)** Fill in `eval.py` to load your bi-directional RNN language model and do the multi-word cloze task.
++ **3.1 (Code)** Write a script to load your bi-directional RNN language model and do the multi-word cloze task.
+Because batching is not a must for decoding step (due to small data scale) and no optimization is happening during decoding, you should be able to proceed without a starter code.
 Your input data has already been converted into binary format for you by `preprocess.py` (the test set).
 Your output should have filled words for each sentence in the corresponding line, with the words in the same sentence segmented by a single space (as the example in the beginning).
 Submit the output to the [leaderboard submission site](http://jhumt2017leaderboard.appspot.com).
 You should be able to beat the baseline in terms of model performance.
 + **3.2 (Code & Writeup)** Implement an improvement model and describe it in your writeup.
 Note that for this part you *can* use things in `torch.nn` package **except** for all recurrent and dropout layers.
 Submit your improved output to the [leaderboard submission site](http://jhumt2017leaderboard.appspot.com).

 Part IV: GPU